hannahdesmond/mastery-curriculum/chapter5/README.md

 ## Introducing Strings

-We want a class whose instances understand working with text.
-This 'god of text' is provided by Ruby: the `String` class.
+The 'god of text' object is pre-defined by Ruby: the `String` class.
 The `String` class creates instances which:

 * Know about some text we give it, and
 * Know how to interact with other instances of the `String` class.

 > We call instances of the `String` class 'strings'.

-We need an object that stores and can manipulate some text.
+In our Todo example above, we need an object that stores and can manipulate some text.
 What better object than an instance of `String`?

 * _**Assign a variable `todo_1` to a new instance of `String`, storing the text `"wash the dog"`.**_
 * _**Send the string referenced by `todo_1` a message that activates the `capitalize` method on its interface.**_